 What is a Condo Assignment Sale?

 To put it in simple terms, an assignment sale isn’t exactly the sale of the condo itself, but the assignment of the contract.
-We usually see assignments on a pre-construction property and freehold homes.
+We usually see assignments on pre-construction property and freehold homes.
 There are certain benefits and risks to buying assignment sales, and we are going to look at both sides in depth.

 When Does It Occur